Zombie film: Different types of zombies

 Characteristics of zombies vary from film to film.
-Each filmmaker gives his or her zombies a unique set of qualities for the universe of that film.
+Each filmmaker gives their zombies a unique set of qualities for the universe of that film.
 While zombies are often portrayed as slow-moving, such as in Night of the Living Dead, other films such as World War Z (2013) depict fast-moving zombies that can run.

 The zombie outbreak can also be caused by a variety of sources.
 Many films have zombies that are people infected with a zombie virus, while other films give different causes for the zombie outbreak.
-Radiation from a space probe causes the dead to attack the living in Night of the Living Dead.
+It's unknown what causes the dead to attack the living in Night of the Living Dead, though hypotheses are provided such as an irradiated space probe.
 In Train to Busan (2016), the zombie outbreak is caused by a chemical leak.
 In The Girl with All the Gifts (2016), the zombie disease is caused by a fungus.

 The transformation from human to zombie is also different from film to film.
-The transformation process can take only minutes, such as in World War Z, or it can take several hours, such as in Night of the Living Dead.
+The transformation process can take only seconds, such as in World War Z, or it can take several hours, such as in Night of the Living Dead.

 In Friend of the World (2020), zombies can morph their bodies to merge with people.

 Zombies also have different weaknesses in different films.
 In most films, zombies can only be killed by destroying the brain, often by gunshot to the head.
 However, in Night of the Living Dead, the zombies are also repelled by fire.

 A few films also portray zombies as sentient beings.
 Warm Bodies (2013) is a zombie romantic comedy about zombies who are still conscious in their bodies and wish they could be alive again.
 In The Girl with All the Gifts, there are human-zombie hybrid children that act like normal children, except when they're hungry.